Skip to main content

 Configuring Webhooks in another Application

 The SaaS application that generates the webhooks will have a configuration for the endpoint url.
+In some cases they will support basic authentication in the URL itself.
 Construct one, like below using the client id, secret from the previous section and id of the bot you created.

 https://<client-application-id>:<client-secret>@api.medplum.com/fhir/R4/Bot/<bot-id>/$execute